jeff-zucker/solid-shell/README.md

 ```
   sol run ./myBatchFile
 ```
-Within the batch file, semi-colons may be used as comments, blank lines are ignrored.
+Within the batch file, commands should be separated by newlines; a line starting with *#* and will be treated as a comment; blank lines will be ignrored.
 Here's an example batch file:
+Here's an example of simple script which can be executed with "sol run ./script-name":
 ```
-    ; set verbosity and clean test area
-    ; create a local folder, create a file in it,
-    ; test that the folder and file have the correct contents;
-    ; delete the file and folder

-    verbosity 0
-    rm ./test-folder/
-    cr ./test-folder/
-    cr ./test-folder/test-file.txt This is a text file.
+put ./test-folder/test.txt "hello world"
+exists ./test-folder/test.txt
+matchText  ./test-folder/test.txt "hello world"
-    test files ./test-folder/ test-file.txt
+delete ./test-folder/
-    test content ./test-folder/test-file.txt This is a text file.
-    rm ./test-folder/
+notExists ./test-folder/
+# END

-    ; expected output :
+Expected output :
-    ;   ok files for test-folder
-    ;   ok content for test-file.txt
+  ok put <./test-folder/test.txt>
+  ok exists <./test-folder/test.txt>
+  ok contentsMatch <test.txt>
+  ok delete <./test-folder/>
+  ok notExists <./test-folder/>
 ```
+See the [scripts folder](./scripts) for more script examples.

-&copy; 2019, Jeff Zucker, may be freely distribute under an MIT license.
+&copy; 2019,2021 Jeff Zucker, may be freely distributed under an MIT license.